ozgurtet/lunch-voter/README.md

 This page list restaurants for voting.
 User can vote restaurant and undo given vote.
 If users favorite restaurant doesn't exist in restaurant list, user can create a new restaurant Furthermore in this page restaurant item shows total vote number and voter list for each restaurant.
+Every user limited for voting only one restaurant.